RubaishaAslam/Windchill-and-Humidex-Calculators/README.md

 # school
 CS 1026B – Assignment 1

 Windchill and Humidex Calculators
-Due: February 15, 2022 – 6:00 PM
-Updates:
-• Jan 25, added closing bracket to Humidex formula, added reference to programming standards in program requirements.

 Overview

 Write a program using user input, loops, and conditionals to calculate the windchill or humidex.
-Reminders
-• Your code must be done individually.
-• Your code will be graded in part by an automated system.
-• Your code may be compared to other submissions using computer software.
-• You can submit your code up to 48 hours late, with a deduction of 0.5% per hour (or part of an hour) that the assignment is late.

 Background

 There are two measurements used in Canada used to indicate the difference between the actual air temperature and what it “feels like”.
 In the summer, the humidex gives an indication of how humidity affects how hot it feels.
 In the winter, the windchill indicates how wind speed affects how cold it feels.